1990s in music: Grunge

 A subgenre of alternative rock, grunge bands were popular during the early 1990s.
 Grunge music, and its associated subculture, was born out of the Pacific Northwest American states of Washington and Oregon in the 1980s.
 They delivered a more direct, less polished rock sound.
-Artists such as Nirvana, Soundgarden, Alice in Chains and Pearl Jam brought alternative rock to popularity in 1991.
-Nirvana's Nevermind reached the Billboard number one, and Pearl Jam'sTen reached number two a year later.
+Artists such as Nirvana, Soundgarden, Alice in Chains, Stone Temple Pilots and Pearl Jam brought alternative rock to popularity in 1991.
+Nirvana's Nevermind reached the Billboard number one, and Pearl Jam's Ten reached number two a year later.

 During the mid-1990s, many grunge bands broke up or became less visible.
 The death of Kurt Cobain in early 1994, as well as the touring problems for Pearl Jam marked the decline of the genre.
-By the end of 1996, Soundgarden had broken up and Alice in Chains had played their final live shows with lead singer Layne Staley.
+In 1996, Alice in Chains played their final live shows with lead singer Layne Staley, and in 1997, Soundgarden broke up, marking the end of the original grunge era to some.

 Post-grunge

-At the same time as the original grunge bands went into decline, major record labels began signing and promoting bands that were emulating the genre.
+As the original grunge bands went into decline, major record labels began signing and promoting bands that were emulating the genre.
 The term post-grunge was coined to describe these bands, who emulated the attitudes and music of grunge, particularly thick, distorted guitars, but with a more radio-friendly commercially oriented sound.